Haskkor/UnityHoTR/README.md

 * Having a choice to make that would lead to 2 different fights
 * Having different outcomes based on the result of the fight

+### Nice to have

+* Add smooth deceleration to camera movement
+* Mouse boundaries
+* Background for the map